gnir-gh/anilist-nolife/README.md

 ## Installation
 1. Make sure you have a userscript manager.
 I recommend [ViolentMonkey](https://violentmonkey.github.io/), but [Tampermonkey](https://www.tampermonkey.net/) is also popular.
-2. Install the userscript by going to this link:
+2. Install the userscript from Greasyfork: [https://greasyfork.org/en/scripts/468839-anilist-nolife](https://greasyfork.org/en/scripts/468839-anilist-nolife)
 3. That's it.
 You can opt out/in of userscript updates if you wish.

 ## Build